aosabook/500lines/same-origin-policy/doc/chapter.md

-Besides the SOP, Alloy has been used to model and reason about a variety of systems across different domains -- ranging from network procotols, semantic web, bytecode security to electronic voting and medical systems.
+Besides the SOP, Alloy has been used to model and reason about a variety of systems across different domains -- ranging from network protocols, semantic web, bytecode security to electronic voting and medical systems.
 For many of these systems, Alloy's analysis led to discovery of design flaws and bugs that had eluded the developers, in some cases, for years.
 We invite our readers to visit the Alloy page